KwanLab/Autometa/docs/source/databases.rst

 You may do this manually or using a few Autometa helper scripts.
 If you would like to use Autometa's scripts for this, you will first need to install Autometa (See :ref:`Installation`).

-You can then either run the following script or manually download the respective databses.
+You can either run the following script or manually download the respective databases.

 .. code-block:: bash